premji020/Dark-GT-Signature-vsCode/README.md

 ![title](https://user-images.githubusercontent.com/31678903/129126963-45ae1801-4f1f-4a18-9676-49a852460d88.png)

-For best settings use jetbrains mono (free) font and use the settings shown below in settings.json
+For best settings use jetbrains mono (free) font and use the font size as 16 in both editor and terminal as shown below in settings.json
 ![best settings](https://user-images.githubusercontent.com/31678903/129154502-8acafbe2-ed9d-4004-b658-567c708efd8f.PNG)